 - West Midlands

 - Thames Valley and South Midlands

 - North West London

 Get started by contacting the Study Support Service Helpdesk

-If your study is already part of the NIHR Clinical Research Network Portfolio and you need support or help with investigators, site set-up, or recruitment issues, contact your local Industry Operations Manager for support.
+If your study is already part of the NIHR Clinical Research Network Portfolio and you need support or help with investigators, site activation, site set-up, or recruitment issues, contact your local Industry Operations Manager for support.